 If I were a house, people would say I have “character”.
 These imperfections would supposedly add a sort of charm.
 And the truth is, I can see it in others.
 A mole on a friend is a beauty mark.
 A stutter on a colleague is a sign of their humility.
 Gray hair is symbolic of a relative’s experience; their wisdom garnered over time.

 Because we are able to see the blemishes in our friends and loved ones as perfect imperfections.
 Their quirks only add to their beauty.
 They don’t need to be photo-shopped, because we enjoy them – scars, dents, moles, and all.
 We embrace them, with all their flaws, because we don’t measure them through comparisons.
 They are perfectly imperfect.

 But in ourselves, we see blemishes.
 Functional imperfections.
 Perhaps it is because we are looking through the wrong lens.
 We often see our own reflections through the lens of comparison.
 And this lens distorts our vision, robbing us of enjoying who we are.
 As Theodore Roosevelt warned us, “comparison is the thief of joy.”

 So perhaps I am “blemishy”.
 Mine isn’t a photo-shopped life.
-I’m like the old Camry that I drive around – but that clunker is filled with precious memories that I wouldn’t trade in.
+I’m like the old Camry that I used to drive around – but that clunker is filled with precious memories that I wouldn’t trade in.
 I’m a bit of a gawky runner – but I keep on taking new challenges; logging more miles; climbing more hills; and crossing finish more lines.
 I’m not the best version of myself, but I’m moving towards that version.